leprodupure/sally/doc/microservices.md

     user's contact information (e.g., email address).
 *   **Database**: **None**.
 This service is stateless.

+### 7. Frontend SPA

+*   **Responsibility**: Provides the user interface for the application.
+It is a Single Page Application (e.g., built with React, Vue, or Angular).
+*   **Interactions**:
+    *   Interacts with **AWS Cognito** for authentication.
+    *   Makes authenticated API calls to the backend services via **API Gateway**.
+*   **Deployment**: Hosted as a static website on an **Amazon S3 bucket**, served globally via **Amazon CloudFront**.

+## Inter-Service Communication

+Communication between services primarily follows a synchronous, API-driven pattern.
+The `API Gateway` acts as the single entry point, routing requests to the appropriate backend service.
+For asynchronous tasks, such as triggering an analysis run after a new measurement, an event-based pattern using services like **Amazon SNS** or **EventBridge** can be used to decouple services and improve resilience.

 ## How They Fit Together

 Here is a simple diagram illustrating how these services might interact: